cretz/teleworker/initial_design.md

 **mount**

 This is controlled via `CLONE_NEWNS` syscall attribute to the command.
-This accepts a single argument for the new root filesystem path which is applied via the mount and pivot root syscalls.
+This accepts a single argument for the base of all new root filesystem paths.
+The root path will then be created as a unique subdirectory of the configured base path.
+The child executable will apply the new root path via the mount and pivot root syscalls.

 ### Job Manager